Company Code of Conduct

 3.2 Natural Resources and Waste Management

-The Supplier shall limit the use of materials and resources, including water, when sourcing or producing goods to minimise environmental impact.
+The Supplier shall limit the use of materials and resources, including water when sourcing or producing goods to minimise environmental impact.

-The Supplier is encouraged to track the source of conflict minerals, promote transparency along its supply chain and put in place measures for this purpose.
+The Supplier is encouraged to track the source of conflict minerals, promote transparency along its supply chain and put measures in place for this purpose.
 The use of rare resources shall be limited or avoided where possible.

 The waste produced by all its activities shall be identified, monitored and managed.
 The Supplier shall strive to reduce waste.
 Waste treatment shall follow applicable environmental laws.

 4. Prohibited Business Practices